-To tackle the major challenges emerging from digital technologies, the German Government has established national competence centers with focus on machine learning, big data and IT security.
+To tackle major challenges emerging from digital technologies, the German government has established national competence centers with focus on machine learning, big data and IT security.
+The Federal Ministry of Research and Education (BMBF) will double the funding of the competence centers until 2022 to support their expansion.
 The map displays the leading institutions of this kind.

 Competence Center Machine Learning Rhein Ruhr (ML2R)ml2r.de

-ML2R aims at bringing Machine Learning technologies in Germany to a worldwide leading level.
-The ML2R Center is funded by the Federal Ministry of Education and Research (BMBF) as one of four nationwide ML nodes.
-The Technical University of Dortmund, the Fraunhofer Institutes for Intelligent Analysis and Information Systems IAIS in Sankt Augustin and for Material Flow and Logistics IML in Dortmund and the University of Bonn are involved.
+ML2R aims at bringing machine learning (ML) technologies in Germany to a worldwide leading level.
+They establish cutting-edge research, support young scientists and strengthen technology transfer in companies through application-oriented research.
+The research foci are modular ML, ML with restricted resources, ML with complex knowledge as well as human-oriented ML.
+The Technical University of Dortmund, the Fraunhofer Institutes for Intelligent Analysis and Information Systems IAIS in Sankt Augustin and for Material Flow and Logistics IML in Dortmund and the University of Bonn are involved in the center.

 Contact: Prof. Dr. Katharina Morik, Technical University Dortmund